 In May 2017, we and Kemper formed PSSL, an unconsolidated joint venture.
 PSSL invests primarily in middle-market and other corporate debt securities consistent with our strategy.
 PSSL was formed as a Delaware limited liability company.
-As of September 30, 2017, PSSL had total assets of \$103.8 million.
-As of the same date, we and Kemper had remaining commitments to fund subordinated notes and equity interests in PSSL in an aggregate of \$50.9 million.
-PSSL's portfolio consisted of debt investments in 18 portfolio companies as of September 30, 2017.
-As of September 30, 2017, at fair value, the largest investment in a single portfolio company in PSSL was \$8.1 million and the five largest investments totaled \$34.9 million.
+As of September 30, 2018, PSSL had total assets of \$443.4 million.
+As of the same date, we and Kemper had remaining commitments to fund first lien secured debt and equity interests in PSSL in an aggregate amount of \$45.0 million.
 PSSL invests in portfolio companies in the same industries in which we may directly invest.
+During the three months ended March 31, 2018, the terms of our debt investment in PSSL were modified to eliminate the subordination provision and to grant us a security interest in certain assets of PSSL.

-We provide capital to PSSL in the form of subordinated notes and equity interests.
-The subordinated notes are junior in right of payment to the repayment of temporary contributions made by us to fund investments of PSSL.
-As of September 30, 2017, we and Kemper owned 87.5% and 12.5%, respectively, of each of the outstanding subordinated notes and equity interests.
-Our investment in PSSL consisted of subordinated notes of \$30.1 million and equity interests of \$12.9 million as of September 30, 2017.
-As of the same date, we had commitments to fund subordinated notes to PSSL of \$61.3 million, of which \$31.2 million was unfunded.
-As of September 30, 2017, we had commitments to fund equity interests in PSSL of \$26.2 million, of which \$13.3 million was unfunded.
+We provide capital to PSSL in the form of first lien secured debt and equity interests.
+As of September 30, 2018, we and Kemper owned 87.5% and 12.5%, respectively, of each of the outstanding first lien secured debt and equity interests.
+As of the same date, our investment in PSSL consisted of first lien secured debt of \$101.1 million and equity interests of \$43.3 million.
+As of the same date, we had commitments to fund first lien secured debt to PSSL of \$128.6 million, of which \$27.5 million was unfunded.
+As of September 30, 2018, we had commitments to fund equity interests in PSSL of \$55.1 million, of which \$11.8 million was unfunded.